ShabbyX/libpandoc/README.markdown

 Where `buf` is the buffer to be filled.
 The size of this buffer is the same as provided as the first argument to the `pandoc` function.  `user_data` is the same pointer passed as the last argument of the `pandoc` function.
-The reader function must fill the buffer with the input to be converted by pandoc.
+The reader function must fill the buffer with the input to be converted by Pandoc.

 The writer function is in the following form:

-    void writer(char *buf, int len, void *user_data);
+    void writer(const char *buf, int len, void *user_data);

 Where `buf` is the buffer to be written, `len` is the number of elements in the buffer and `user_data` is the last argument of the `pandoc` function, similar to `user_data` of the reader.
-The writer function must write the contents of the buffer as the output of the conversion by pandoc.
+The writer function must write the contents of the buffer as the output of the conversion by Pandoc.

 #### Input and Output Formats